opendevsecops/guide-aws-hacking/README.md

 > NOTE: SecApps Unfold might be able to help with this task as well.

+#### AWS Bugs

+From time to time you may encounter a bug which you can use to map emails to account ids and so on.
+Be on a constant lookout for these bugs.
+AWS appears tight in this regard but it like any other software is has its own challanges.

 #### General Rule

 Basically the better job you do at anumerating the target the higher the chance of finding something that is useful.
 There is no single tool that will do this for you.
 You need to use what you know and be creative.